moahmedmish/laravel-price-formatter/README.md

 - Format prices based on country code and language
 - Support for all world currencies with ISO 4217 codes
 - Customizable formatting options (symbol position, separators, decimals)
+- Support for Eastern Arabic numerals (١٢٣) for Arabic, Farsi, and Urdu languages
 - Easy to use with Laravel Facade
 - Fully configurable through config file
 - Support for custom currency configurations